Sorting algorithms

 Linear sort

 It takes constant amount of time to access a memory location (RAM) by its address.
 If we are able to build a direct access array (DAA), we can get its elements by its index.
 We can build key value pairs, where keys are index of an DAA.
 If we have to search through the array, we can get an item in constant time.
-Say we have nn items and the key space is uu.
-If nn and uu are of the same order, then such an algorithm would be efficient.
+Say we have items and the key space is .
+If and are of the same order, then such an algorithm would be efficient.
 Example: say we have student IDs (keys) based on their ranking.

 Note that we need a stable sorting algorithm to sort above tuple, i.e., it maintains the order of numbers in the original input list.
 If the input tuple was 1 after sorting based on most significant tuple digit (i.e., first digit), it should return 1.